lastlogin-net/obligator/README.md

 * Simple to deploy and manage.
 Static executable and either flat-file or sqlite storage
-* Support for anonymous OAuth2 clients
+* Support for anonymous OAuth2 client auth
 * Authenticate to multiple domains at once
 * Passwordless email login
 * Configurable at runtime with an API